BrendaAceves/CMPM17-to-do-list/README.md

-# HW AVL: Life is all about balance
+# To-Do App In-Class Project
 This project is about creating a to-do list which adds, deletes and organizes a user's tasks.
 The main objective of this project is to provide hands-on experience creating a front-end web development application before beginning to work on the final project.